IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

     class ParentVehicle;
     class MyVehicle: ParentVehicle {
         acre_hasInfantryPhone = 1; // 1 - enabled, 0 - disabled
-        acre_infantryPhoneDisableRinging = 0;   // If set to 1, the ringing funtionality will not be available.
+        acre_infantryPhoneDisableRinging = 0;   // If set to 1, the ringing funtionality will not be available
         acre_infantryPhoneCustomRinging[] = "A3\Sounds_F\sfx\alarm_independent.wss", 5.0, 1.0, 1.0, 50}; // The alarm sound will be played every 5 seconds and will be audible until 50m.
-Volume and sound pitch are both set to 1.
+Volume and sound pitch are both set to 1
         acre_infantryPhoneIntercom[] = {"all"};
         acre_infantryPhoneControlActions[] = {"intercom_1"}; // Only those units in "intercom_1" can have access to ringing functionality
-        // Here a custom function can be defined that is called when the infantry phone is picked up, put back, given to another unit or the intercom network is switched. acre_eventInfantryPhone = QFUNC(noApiFunction);
+        // Here a custom function can be defined that is called when the infantry phone is picked up, put back, given to another unit or the intercom network is switched acre_eventInfantryPhone = QFUNC(noApiFunction);
     };
 };